Fenton will present on public humanities work at the Herbert D. Katz Center for Advanced Judaic Studies at the University of Pennsylvania.

 The fifth biennial conference of C19: The Society of Nineteenth-Century Americanists will be hosted by the University of New Mexico in Albuquerque, New Mexico.
-Fenton will present "Free Quakers, Founding Fathers, and Native Americans: Ned Buntline’s Nativist Historiograph" at the "Religious Climates and the Formation of US Literary History" panel
+Fenton presented “Free Quakers, Founding Fathers, and Native Americans: Ned Buntline’s Nativist Historiograph" at the "Religious Climates and the Formation of US Literary History" panel.

-Fenton will serve on the Mentorship Team of the four-day Connected Academics Career Development Boot Camp at the MLA 2018 convention in New York City.
+Fenton served on the Mentorship Team of the four-day Connected Academics Career Development Boot Camp at the MLA 2018 convention in New York City.
 The boot camp will build on the success of the Connected Academics New York City Proseminar on Careers.
-Twenty boot camp fellows have been selected on a competitive basis to explore expanded career horizons through convention sessions, workshops, a site visit to the New York Public Library, and guided discussion sessions.

 ITHAKA convened 160 academic library, publishing, and other US higher education leaders on November 29, 2017 for The Next Wave 2017 — a day of talks and conversation aimed at exploring how institutions are evolving to better serve learners and researchers.
 Fenton served as host and navigator for the day.
 He opened with eyes-wide-open remarks about declining public trust in higher education institutions and increasing financial pressure including that likely to be felt from ongoing US tax reform.
 Against this backdrop, sixteen speakers from a wide range of institutions and organizations shared work underway to tackle our biggest challenges: enrolling and graduating more students — particularly those with fewer resources and college preparation than in the past, competing globally and supporting research as practices are shifting, and aligning publishing with new digital knowledge outputs and online personalized learning pathways.